vliu15/dialogue-seq2seq/README.md

 <p align="center">
 <img src="http://imgur.com/1krF2R6.png" width="250">
 </p>

+### Global Attention: Session Memory
+Because of the Transformer encoder exchanges a sequence of hidden states with the decoder, we must infuse global session information by means of a single hidden state (compatible with an LSTM) while maintaining the shape of the encoder output.
+To do so, we design the following forward pass:

+1. Max-pool across the time axis to extract prominent features.
+2. Take one step through the LSTM with this feature vector.
+3. Compute attention between the updated LSTM state and each position in the encoder output.
+4. Softmax the attention weights to get the attention distribution.
+5. Weight the encoder output accordingly and feed this into the decoder.

 ## Internet Argument Corpus
 The Internet Argument Corpus (IAC) is a collection of discussion posts scraped from political debate forums that we use to benchmark our model.
 The dataset in total has 11.8k discussions, which amount to about 390k individual posts from users.
 We define each example to be one discussion, a sequence of posts, which are a sequence of tokens.